X-Ray film recycling X Ray films recycling nationwide

 Advantages for disposing of x-ray films with a recycling company.

-• reputable x-ray film recycling facility will make all efforts in order to protect the information during transport and in the recycling facility and will make all efforts to destroy all of the information on the medical records to assure that the certificate of destruction provided is accurate.
+• reputable x-ray recycling facility will make all efforts in order to protect the information during transport as well as inside the recycling facility and will make all efforts in order to destroy all of the information on the medical records to assure that the certificate of destruction provided will be accurate.

-• Most types of x-ray films contain silver, as part of recycling x-ray film the silver is reclaimed, by that physicians / facilities can actually get cash back for the x-ray film and have it disposed of properly, which makes recycling X-Rays a cost-effective and efficient alternative.
+• Most types of x-rays contain silver, as part of recycling the x-rays the silver is reclaimed.
+By that fact physicians / facilities can actually get cash back for the x-ray film and have it disposed of properly, which makes recycling X-Rays a cost-effective and efficient alternative.

-X-Ray films contain materials other than silver that might be toxic and harm the environment and human health if not disposed of properly.
+X-ray films contain toxic materials that can harm the environment and human health if not disposed of properly.

 Who are we?